Quick start

 Removing (or renaming) Rust functions also removes (or renames) its compiled Coma file.

-will detect dangling files and print a warning to remind you to move those files if you want,
+cargo creusot will detect dangling files and print a warning to remind you to move those files if you want,

-otherwise you can remove them with cargo creusot clean
+otherwise you can remove them with cargo creusot clean.

 Options

-Create package
+Create and maintain package

 new

-cargo creusot new <NAME> [--main]
+cargo creusot new <NAME> [--main] [--creusot-contracts <PATH>]

-Create package named <NAME>
+Create or update package named <NAME>.

 Options